How to Eat Healthy This Thanksgiving

 Swap Out the Dairy

 While dairy can create rich creaminess and texture in many recipes, research is increasingly showing that we should reconsider the starring role of dairy in our diets.
-Dairy contains a cocktail of hormones, environmental pollutants, and antibiotic residues.5 It has been shown to increase the risk for breast cancer, prostate cancer and death from both of these cancers.6 For more information on this topic, read my blog, What’s in Your Milk?
-Top Reasons to Reconsider Dairy.
+Dairy contains a cocktail of hormones, environmental pollutants, and antibiotic residues.5 It has been shown to increase the risk for breast cancer, prostate cancer and death from both of these cancers.6 For these, and other reasons, once you find out what’s actually in dairy, people should reconsider consumng it.

 The good news is that you can still get all the rich creaminess of mashed potatoes without the dairy.
 I found a New York Times recipe using heart-healthy olive oil that has all the creamy, satisfying mouthfeel of the traditional dish.
 Even though I made extra last year, there wasn’t one scoop left.
 This recipe is so popular that on the recipe website it has more than 700 five-star reviews.
 We love this dairy-free mashed potatoes recipe, and so will you.